HATTIESBURG, MS (WDAM) - This is a news release from USM

-Rangachari's lab is researching to discover what causes the bad proteins to turn the good proteins to bad proteins.
-The team's newest publication details new information on the rate in which the proteins change and their behavior.
+Rangachari's lab is researching to discover exactly what causes the rogue form of the protein to emerge, and how these rogue forms spread throughout the brain.
+Their newest publication details new information on the rate in which the proteins change and their behavior.

 As an undergraduate student, Dean got his first glimpse of this research through a research experience in Rangachari's lab.
 During that summer, he developed a passion for this research and came back as a graduate student to work with Rangachari again.

 "I have been fortunate in my first year of pursuing a doctoral degree to work alongside others in advancing this research project.
 I look forward to making significant advancements in the coming years," Dean said.